Move-In Day in Boston: Tips for Moving to the North End and Beyond

 Rent Your Moving Van as Early as Humanly Possible

-Boston is a lot of things, but at its heart, it's a college town.
+Boston is a lot of things, but at its heart, it’s a college town.
 That means tons of student discounts and customized services from businesses throughout the city.
-It also means that come September; available moving trucks are as hard to find as a Yankee's fan (not that you'd want to find one, anyway).
+It also means that come September; available moving trucks are as hard to find as a Yankee’s fan (not that you’d want to find one, anyway).
 Our advice?
 Book your moving truck way in advance.
 Like, maybe as soon as you get accepted to the school.
 There are more than 250 moving truck companies in the city, so do your research and get a few quotes before you commit.
-You can find a map and a centralized list of moving trucks here.
+Check out this map and a centralized list of moving trucks.

 Get a One-Way Rental Outside the City

 If you waited too long and can’t find a rental in the city, your next best bet is to pick up a one-way rental elsewhere.
 You might even save some money, too.
 You’ll need to find a moving company with multiple locations, so look for big-name rentals like Penske, Budget, and U-Haul.
 You can pick up the truck outside of town, in one of the nearby suburbs perhaps, and drop it off at the closest location to your new apartment.
 Don’t forget to look for student specials!
 A lot of companies offer discounts on one-way moves and local moves.

 It might be worth your while to reserve a parking spot with the City, especially if you’re moving into a busy neighborhood like the North End.
 It costs about $110 for a one-day permit, but trust us; it’s worth it.
 You’ll have a guaranteed spot and you’ll avoid getting tickets.
 The earliest you can apply is one month before your moving day, so be prepared to act fast.
 Just a quick note—if you’re moving to the North End before September 1st, you’ll have to apply in person.
 You can find more information, or look for other important City of Boston info.